 - 1 tablespoon all purpose flour

-- Preheat oven to 300°.
+- Preheat oven to 325°.
 In a food processor, pulse together the pecans, crystallized ginger, cookies, and cinnamon until even in texture and there are no large pecan pieces - add the butter and pulse a few times until mixture resembles damp sand.
-Firmly press into the bottom of an 8-inch springform pan and bake for 12 minutes to firm.
-Remove from oven and set aside.
+Firmly press into the bottom of an 8-inch springform pan and set aside.

 - Wipe out the food processor - no need to wash.
-Pulse the Splenda (or Truvia) with the cream cheese and process until very smooth.
+Pulse the Splenda (or Truvia) with the cream cheese until very smooth.
 Add the pumpkin, pumpkin pie spice, and flour, blend until well combined.
-Add eggs, one at a time, beating well.
+Add eggs, one at a time, beating well between each addition.

-- Pour into crust and bake 50 to 60 minutes, until set but still a bit soft near center.
+- Pour into crust and bake until puffed and set around edges but still a bit soft near center - 50 to 60 minutes.
 Cool to room temperature – then chill before serving.